myreen/tda283_website/pages/project.md

 ### Installation

 The tester requires a Linux (or Mac OS X, or other Unix) environment and a recent version of the [Haskell Platform](http://haskell.org/platform).
 If you work on your own Windows machine, we cannot assist you in making the tester work.
 You should anyhow download the tester to get access to the testsuite in directory `testsuite`.
-Before submitting, you must upload your project to the lab machines and verify the submission.
+Before submitting, you must upload your project to a lab machines and verify the submission.

 ### Running the tests

 Assume that your submission directory is `dir` and that your compiler is called `jlc`.
 Assume also that `dir/lib` contains the runtime support file (`runtime.bc` for submission B, and possibly `runtime.o` for submission C).

 The test driver takes a number of options: